Nynuphar/IDEAL-doc/docs/source/study.rst

 .. note::
    Hovering with the mouse over the icons will show you their functions.

-Define data format of a study
+Define the data format of a study
 ***********************************

 Before importing the patients of your study, you need to check the study details.
 For this click on the *eye* icon on the bar: